Rain Fly Tent

 Forget about the hassle!
-The last thing you want to do at the end of your daily adventure is struggling to set up a camp; this versatile tarp was designed to be a fast and easy setup tent.
+The last thing you want to do at the end of your daily adventure is struggle to set up a camp; this versatile tarp was designed to be a fast and easy setup tent.
 It will be the perfect shelter for a great adventurer.
-This camping gear was crafted with 2000mm PU waterproof coating, 210T Ripstop nylon fabric, so its waterproof properties will repel rain, wind, snow, and sand, keep you protected, and comfortable during your outdoor adventure.
+This camping gear was crafted with 2000mm PU waterproof coating 210T Ripstop nylon fabric.
+Its waterproof properties will repel rain, wind, snow, and sand, keeping you protected, and comfortable during your outdoor adventure.

 We Also Recommend

 Quality is top notch but it came with line attach fittings I am not familiar with and there is no documentation/instructions included.